 Profitability As with revenue, the bottom line at most of the firms we've been looking at is quite healthy.
-In 2023, 29% of them said their profits increased from the year before, and 49% said profits remained steady.
-Only 21% of the firms recorded declining profits, showing a bit more financial distress than they did in 2022 when 14% said profits were down.
 Not surprisingly, there is a strong correlation between revenue and profit, but it's hardly complete.
-Of the firms that reported revenue increases in 2023, only 59% said their profits went up as well.
+Of the firms that reported revenue increases in 2023, only 55% said their profits went up as well.
 This is yet another illustration of one of the key findings of this report: that firms are coping with sharply rising expenses.
 When we asked advisors at firms with rising profits the reason, many cited fee increases.
 The data confirms this: Firms that raised at least one type of fee in 2023 were twice as likely to have increased profits for the year than those that didn't.
 Considering both fees and expenses, how has the profitability of your M&A business changed in 2023?

-Firm Financial Performance Continued Observations Drivers of increased profit ∠ ∠ We increased our top line.
-Our operating expenses were generally similar to past years, but we've had an increase in deals closing, combined with some rate increases, leading to overall profit improvements.
-JEFF MACKENZIE, PARTNER, CONFEDERATION M&A, CHARLOTTETOWN, CANADA We're seeing more deal flow and larger transaction values while we kept overhead and expenses at previous levels.
-DAMON POWELL, FOUNDER & PRESIDENT, FMC ADVISORS, LLC, ORLANDO, UNITED STATES We've been able to get bigger clients while keeping an efficient team and cost structure.
-ROBERTO BARRERA, MANAGING DIRECTOR, SALUS CAPITAL STRATEGY, MONTERREY, MEXICO Dragging down profits The biggest force is the external market environment affecting the close rate (and timing) of deals.
+Firm Financial Performance Continued Observations Drivers of increased profit ∠ We're seeing more deal flow and larger transaction values while we kept overhead and expenses at previous levels.
+DAMON POWELL, FOUNDER & PRESIDENT, FMC ADVISORS, LLC, ORLANDO, FL Dragging down profits The biggest force is the external market environment affecting the close rate (and timing) of deals.
 Deals took longer in 2023 due to the interest rate and financing environment.
-ERIK ENDLER, HEAD OF M&A AND MANAGING DIRECTOR, TOWER PARTNERS, BALTIMORE, UNITED STATES Salaries have been rising disproportionately, especially at the analyst and associate level.
-RICHARD BECKER, MANAGING DIRECTOR, CROSS KEYS CAPITAL, FORT LAUDERDALE, UNITED STATES
+ERIK ENDLER, HEAD OF M&A AND MANAGING DIRECTOR, TOWER PARTNERS, BALTIMORE, MD 🖊 🗲 Salaries have been rising disproportionately, especially at the analyst and associate level.
+RICHARD BECKER, MANAGING DIRECTOR, CROSS KEYS CAPITAL, FORT LAUDERDALE, FL

-Fee Level Changes A significant minority (38%) of North American firms raised at least one component of their M&A fee structure over the year.
+Fee Level Changes A significant minority (37%) of US firms raised at least one component of their M&A fee structure over the year.
 The most common type of fee to increase were periodic engagement fees charged as a monthly retainer or a per-hour work charge.
 Many advisors said they are increasingly looking to periodic revenue to help cover the increasing cost of staff and other operations.

-"We've increased our retainers to be more in line with inflation and our basic expenses," said an American investment banker.
+"We've increased our retainers to be more in line with inflation and our basic expenses," said a US investment banker.
 Having guaranteed income, moreover, is especially useful in an environment where closing deals is less certain because of rising rates and fluctuating valuations.
-Overall, 30% of firms said they raised monthly or hourly fees, 25% raised fixed up-front fees, and 16% raised success fees.
-Only 7% of firms said they cut a fee in 2023.
+Overall, 27% of firms said they raised monthly or hourly fees, 24% raised fixed up-front fees, and 17% raised success fees.
+Only 6% of firms said they cut a fee in 2023.
 For these firms, the most common reason cited was increased competition, especially in an environment where deal volume has declined.
 For deals of similar size and complexity, how have your fee levels changed in 2023?

-Fee Level Changes Continued Observations What changed ∠ We increased the retainer and the minimum success fee for each transaction.
+Fee Level Changes Continued Observations What changed We increased the retainer and the minimum success fee for each transaction.
 They are all related to the time and effort involved at the outset of a listing engagement.
 In return for this, the client can retain our valuation reports, confidential information memorandums and related proprietary research data supporting our analysis.
-STEVE ESCHBACH, CBI, CFA, CFC REALTOR, PRESIDENT AND SENIOR COMMERCIAL BROKER, TRANSWORLD BUSINESS ADVISORS, NAPERVILLE, IL, UNITED STATES Why raise fees More risk and uncertainty in the completion of deals have resulted in increased work fees to compensate.
-INVESTMENT BANKER, CANADA Cutting fees [In order to find seller clients and remain competitive with the real estate industry, our commission rates had to be reduced from 10% to 8%.
-TODD FLECK, BROKER, TRANSWORLD BUSINESS ADVISORS OF ATLANTIC CANADA, CLOVERDALE, NS, CANADA With the uncertain economy, we have been less aggressive about charging monthly retainers.
+STEVE ESCHBACH, CBI, CFA, CFC REALTOR, PRESIDENT AND SENIOR COMMERCIAL BROKER, TRANSWORLD BUSINESS ADVISORS, NAPERVILLE, IL Cutting fees With the uncertain economy, we have been less aggressive about charging monthly retainers.
 However, with an improving market in early 2024, we see them coming back to normal.
-JOHN KELLY, MANAGING MEMBER, KELLY BUSINESS ADVISORS, LLC, GREEN BAY, WI, UNITED STATES
+JOHN KELLY, MANAGING MEMBER, KELLY BUSINESS ADVISORS, LLC, GREEN BAY, WI